Graduate Students

 Gretchen Perhamus, M.A.

-Gretchen is a sixth year Ph.D. candidate in the Clinical Psychology Program at the University at Buffalo.
+Gretchen is a Ph.D. candidate in the Clinical Psychology Program at the University at Buffalo and currently on internship at the Medical University of South Carolina (MUSC) as part of the Charleston Consortium Internship Program.
 She earned her B.A. in Psychology and Sociology from the Pennsylvania State University.
 After graduation, she worked for two years as an IRTA fellow in the Section on Mood Dysregulation and Neuroscience at the National Institute of Mental Health, studying brain and behavioral correlates of pediatric irritability.
 Gretchen’s current research interests broadly involve applying a developmental psychopathology framework to examine the interplay between affective, social-cognitive, and psychophysiological factors in the development of youth externalizing problems.
 She is particularly disentangling theoretically distinct pathways to externalizing problems characterized by hyper- vs. hypo-arousal, as well as examining the potential overlap across these pathways.
 Email: grperham@buffalo.edu

 Katy Gardner, B.A.